Compare models

 Audiovisual

-The camera systems on the iPhone 12 and iPhone 13 are both capable, but the iPhone 13 introduces several enhancements for improved photography and videography.
+Both devices are equipped with capable camera systems, but the iPhone 13 introduces several advancements for improved photography and videography.

 Main camera